sourcemeta/jsonschema/README.markdown

 ### From GitHub Releases

-We publish precompiled binaries for every supported platforms to [GitHub Releases](https://github.com/Intelligence-AI/jsonschema/releases), including a [continuous](https://github.com/Intelligence-AI/jsonschema/releases/tag/continuous) that is updated on every commit from the main branch.
+We publish precompiled binaries for every supported platform to [GitHub Releases](https://github.com/Intelligence-AI/jsonschema/releases), including a [continuous](https://github.com/Intelligence-AI/jsonschema/releases/tag/continuous) that is updated on every commit from the main branch.